PacWave Resource Assessment

 ) and then calculate the representative

-energy in each cluster by representing each sea state as a Bretchnider spectrum.
+energy in each cluster by representing each sea state as a JONSWAP spectrum.
 In the following code, we will create a plot for each of our N clusters and show where the provided data points fall within each cluster.

 [14]: